Executive committee approves cost-sharing transit plan with province

 “Property taxes are not going to pay for SmartTrack,” he told CityNews on Monday.
 “In the report it says property taxes or other streams of income.
 We are looking at what those other streams of income should be.”

-On Tuesday, Tory and Premier Kathleen Wynne met to discuss the cost-sharing plan ahead of the
+On Tuesday, Tory and Premier Kathleen Wynne met to discuss the cost-sharing plan ahead of the executive committee meeting.

 The funding agreement also covers the Eglinton West LRT (light-rail transit), Eglinton Crosstown, and the Finch and Sheppard LRTs.